 Let's play baseball!

-As you can see, baseball is a unique sport that touches millions of American hearts and somehow has become a part of American identity.
+As you can see, baseball is a unique sport that touches millions of hearts and somehow has become an integral part of American identity.
 Baseball players are well-known national celebrities and professional sportsmen.
-They need to train regularly, exercise a lot, keep an ideal weight and diet (strictly prescribed amount of proteins, carbohydrates etc.) to be fit throughout the whole season.
+They need to train regularly, exercise a lot, keep an ideal weight and diet (strictly prescribed amount of proteins, carbohydrates etc.) to be fit for the whole season.
 That is how the life of a professional sportsman looks like.
 However, playing baseball on your own, as an amateur, will also give you many benefits.
 Besides all the strong emotions and fun from competition, this activity could be a good way to exercise, take care of your daily calorie intake or maintain a healthy level of body fat.